Languages given by Finite Automata over the Unary Alphabet: Membership in Regular Languages of Infinite Words

-Now the question investigated is the following: Given a fixed $\omega$-regular language, what is the complexity to check whether the $\omega$-word generated by a unary $n$-state NFA is in this given $\omega$-language.
-The lower bound of Fernau and Krebs \cite{FK17} directly shows that this task requires, assuming the Exponential Time Hypothesis, at least $2^{\Omega'(n^{1/3})}$ deterministic time, where $n$ is the number of states of the input NFA.
-An upper bound is obtained by converting the NFA to a DFA and then computing words $v,w$ such that the $\omega$-word generated by the language equals $v w^\omega$.
-Then, one checks if there is a $k$ such that the $v w^\omega \in A_k \cdot B_k^\infty$; this can be done by constructing a deterministic Muller automaton for the given $\omega$-language.
-For this, one first feeds the Muller automaton $v$ and records the state after processing $v$.
-Then one feeds the Muller automaton each time with $w$ and records the entry and exit states and which states were visited.
-After some time, the Muller automaton goes, when processing finitely many copies of $w$, through a loop and the states visited in this loops are the infinitely often visited states; from these one can compute the membership of $v w^\omega$ in $A_k \cdot B_k^\infty$.
-The complexity of this algorithm is $Poly(n) \cdot 2^{\Theta((n \log n)^{1/2})}$--- mainly by using the length bound on the period mentioned in the survey of Holzer and Kutrib \cite{HK11}, as well as stepwise simulating the NFA for each input.
+Now the question investigated is the following: Given a fixed $\omega$-regular language, what is the complexity to check whether the $\omega$-word generated by a unary $n$-state NFA is in this given $\omega$-regular language.
+The lower bound of Fernau and Krebs \cite{FK17} (see Proposition~\ref{propone}) shows that, assuming the Exponential Time Hypothesis, by choosing the fixed $\omega$-regular language as $1^*$, this task requires at least $2^{\Omega'(n^{1/3})}$ deterministic time, where $n$ is the number of states of the input NFA.
+The following theorem gives a better lower bound.

+For the following proof, it is useful to consider a simple cycle in an NFA/UFA of length $n$ as coding a length $n$ word $w \in \{0,1\}^*$, where the $i$-th character in $w$ is $1$ iff the $i$-th state in the cycle is accepting.
+Thus, if an NFA consists of just one simple cycle (and no stem), then the $\omega$-word generated by the NFA is $w^{\infty}$, where $w$ is the word coded by the cycle in the NFA.
+Correspondingly, the $\omega$-word generated by an NFA with several disjoint simple cycles (and no stem), can be viewed as an $\omega$-word formed by taking bitwise or of the $\omega$-words generated by the individual cycles.